-With it’s signature crispy brown, herb-and-spice infused skin, and tender juicy white meat, Brathendl, or chicken roasted on the spit, is one of the most popular meals at the Munich Oktoberfest.
+With it’s signature crispy brown, herb-and-spice infused skin, and tender juicy white meat, Brathendl, or Bavarian rotisserie chicken, is one of the most popular meals at the Munich Oktoberfest.
 This Oktoberfest roast chicken is usually accompanied by a giant pretzel, red radish and a liter mug of Oktoberfest beer.

 Oktoberfest visitors have consumed truly impressive quantities of this roasted favorite for decades.
 More than fifty years ago, in 1961, a total of 88,803 Brathendl were devoured.
 Thirty years later, in 1991, the number had risen tenfold to 807,710 chickens!
 But in 2011, Brathendl sales were down 35% to 522,821, possibly because chicken prices were up, to a relatively high price of €9.10 each.